Creating To Do Lists In WordPress

 Priority Labels

-This section lets you customize labels for highest (important), middle and lowest (low) priority items …
+Here you can customize your labels for highest, middle and lowest (low) priority items …

-Items given the highest (important) priority are shown in red and lowest priority items display in a lighter shade of grey …
+Items given the highest priority are shown in red and lowest (low) priority items display in a lighter shade of grey …

 Show To-Do Item ID

-If enabled, item IDs appear on your to-do list …
+If this option is enabled (‘Yes’), item IDs show up on the to-do list …

 Show Date To-Do Was Added